JaylyDev/jaylydev.github.io/posts/minecraft-manhunt.md

 ### 1.8.0

-> Release Date: Soon
+> Release Date: 24/7/2024

 #### Add-on changes

-- Behavior pack is updated to be fully compatible with Minecraft v1.21.20 or above.
+- Behavior pack is updated to be fully compatible with Minecraft v1.21.20 or above, ensure it doesn't rely on Holiday Creator Features experiment anymore.
-- The add-on now does not require Holiday Creator Features or Upcoming Creator Features experiments to be enabled.
+- The add-on now does not require any experiments to be enabled.
 - The add-on now requires minimum Minecraft version v1.20.60.

 #### Gameplay Changes